 Social Anxiety and Substance Abuse

 Substance abuse disorders and social anxiety disorders often go hand in hand.
 According to the Anxiety and Depression Association of America, 20 percent of people suffering from social anxiety disorder also struggle with alcoholism.
-Furthermore, a study by Doctors Joshua P. Smith and Sarah W. Brook found that the co-morbidity of anxiety disorders and drug abuse or dependence is even higher than alcohol disorders.
+Furthermore, a study by Doctors Joshua P. Smith and Sarah W. Brook found that the co-morbidity of anxiety disorders and substance abuse disorders or dependence is even higher than alcohol disorders.
 This includes addictions to anti-anxiety medications such as Valium or Xanax.
-What begins as self-medication – a few drinks or a pill to “loosen up” in social situations – can turn into a second disorder altogether.
+What begins as self-medication – a few drinks or a pill to “loosen up” in social situations – can become a second disorder altogether.
 Furthermore, the nature of these disorders is to feed off of each other in an ever-worsening downward spiral.